-Claim: Teacher's letter home upbraids student for correcting him in class.
+A teacher's letter home upbraids student for correcting him in class.

 Many of us, during our time in school, have encountered teachers who made mistakes in class and viewed corrections from students not as opportunities to learn something themselves, but as unwarranted and intolerable challenges to their authority.
 That was the set-up in a letter posted on the Internet back in

-transgression?
+Putatively written by a teacher (Adam Hilliker) to the mother of one of his students, the letter notifies the parent that her son (Alex) will be serving one hour’s detention for “disregarding authority” and demonstrating a “complete lack of respect for his school.”
+The student’s transgression?
 Having corrected a teacher who insisted to his class that a kilometer was longer than a mile.
 (In fact, a kilometer is only about 62% of a mile.)
-Although in the text of the letter Mr. Hilliker acknowledges that the student was indeed correct, he maintains that young Alex "would be better off simply accepting my teachings without resistance."
+Although in the text of the letter